applicaster/developer.applicaster.com/book/zappifest/plugins-manifest-format.md

 - **api/android_proguard_rules**: Optional field for `Android` plugins to be added to the `proguard-rules` file.
 - **api/require_startup_execution**: Optional field.
 This will allow the plugin to be opt in to the application startup flow.
 The plugin must implement the relevant `ios/android` protocol.
 - **api/react_packages**: Optional for react plugins.
 An array of
-- **ui_builder_support**: Optional.
-If the plugin should be supported to be used in Zapp's UI Builder apps, set to true.
 - **tooltip_text**: For any custom configuration fields, a text describing the tooltip is required.
 More about that can be found in the "Custom Field Tooltips" section of the document [here](http://zapp-tech-book.herokuapp.com/zappifest/zappifest.html).
 - **platform**: The platform of the plugin - should be either `ios/android/tvos`
 - **dependency_name**: The name of the dependency as it defined in the repository